Is CE marking still required now the UK has left the EU?

 - pressure equipment

-- low-voltage electrical equipment
+- low-voltage electrical and radio equipment

 - equipment for use in potentially explosive atmospheres